Dorsata-Recruiting/ha1c-complicated/README.md

 ## Task
 Write browser-executed JavaScript in the framework of your choice that uses the API endpoints above to, based on what you've learned by discussing the problem, display information for a particular patient that might be useful for a provider to see.

+# Note on Branches

+We use prerelease as our trunk branch.
+Most code is PR-ed against prerelease.

+At the end of every sprint, we merge prerelease to staging.
+That is, in essence, the release candidate.
+(Forgive the naming.)
+Any corrections to the release candidate get PR-ed against staging.

+For hotfixes, we create a branch and PR against master.
+Master is what is in our production environment.

+Immedidately after a release, staging and master are identical.
+If there are a number of "warm" fixes that are going in after a release, we will PR them against staging, test them as a group, and then merge to master.

 # Credit

 This is forked from https://github.com/coshx/opportunities.
 Thank you!